Federal Eligibility Requirements

-Have financial need and demonstrate it through their financial aid application.
+- Demonstrate financial need through their financial aid application.
 (Some loans and scholarships are available to students without need.)

-Have a high school diploma or a General Education Development (GED) certificate, or have completed homeschooling.
+- Have a high school diploma, General Education Development (GED) certificate, or have homeschool completion documentation.
 If you don’t, you may still be eligible for federal student aid if you were enrolled in college or career school prior to July 1, 2012.

 - Be accepted for enrollment in a financial aid eligible degree or certificate program.